We love this hostel! It gets our thumbs up for consistently high customer ratings and excellent quality scores.

 Big Breakfast, great view... and some cardio...
 More...

-Location, clean and spacious rooms, towels, linens, lockers, and a full equiped kitchen....
+You will find clean and spacious rooms, towels, linens, lo...
 More...

 Hostel Restaurant Bar Encounter is the perfect place to stay while you visit Guanajuato, thanks to our excellent location in the downtown and affordable rates....
 More...